The Alternative Law Journal welcomes contributions for publication in five categories:

-Refereeing: Articles and Briefs are refereed by at least one independent reviewer, as well as the Editor.
+Refereeing: Articles and Briefs are refereed by at least two independent reviewer, as well as the Editor.

 Abstracts: Please supply an abstract with your article/brief.
 This will be posted on our website.
 The abstract should be concise (three or four sentences) and should summarise the main arguments in the item.
 For example:

 This article describes the features of the new Australian Workplace Agreements (AWAs).
 The author discusses the role of the Employment Advocate and how it is applying the 'no disadvantage' test.
 In particular he examines the AIRC's interpretation of the test in a number of cases, and finds that the protection offered by the no-disadvantage rule is limited by the need to show that approval of the AWAs is 'contrary to the public interest'.